longboyr/property-agent-app/README.md

 # Property Agent Management Application

-A full-stack application for managing property agents and their properties built with Vue 3 + TypeScript frontend and NestJS backend.
+This is a full-stack application for managing property agents and their properties built with Vue 3 + TypeScript frontend and NestJS backend.
+This is intended as a test for Rent Pure.

 ## Project Structure